OfflcerSam/WeaponUtil/README.md

 different mod folders using `"icon": "../SharedPack/laser.png"`) are only loaded onto the GPU once and share the same custom icon number.

+Note: If another mod uses this same method, it could cause lookup collisions until the texture loading for icons is changed.

 ## Known limitations

 - No name-based lookup for recipe ingredient/blueprint IDs.